Biden announces Uber, Lyft rides amid July 4 vaccine push

 Biden also announced new funding through the Federal Emergency Management Agency for community outreach efforts to encourage Americans to get vaccinated, as well as a new initiative to host federally supported vaccination sites at community colleges.

-During the meeting, Biden asked the governors to share their innovations to boost vaccine uptake, from mobile vaccination clinics to incentives like tickets to minor league baseball games or promotions at retailers like L.L.
+During the meeting, Biden asked the governors to share their innovations to boost vaccine uptake, from mobile vaccination clinics to incentives such as tickets to minor league baseball games or promotions at retailers including L.L.
 Bean.

 “I think you’ve done incredible work,” Biden said of the governors.
 “None of this could work without your leadership.”